Built around site execution

 Set response, prescreen review, records, scheduling, stale-lead review, and escalation expectations.

-A before-and-after example for sites moving from manual trackers to a connected workflow.
+A before-and-after example for sites moving from manual trackers to a working recruiting queue.

-Compare a connected recruitment workflow with spreadsheet-based tracking for patient intake, prescreening, follow-up, records readiness, scheduling, and sponsor updates.
+Compare a structured recruitment record with spreadsheet-based tracking for patient intake, prescreening, follow-up, records readiness, scheduling, and sponsor updates.

-Use TrialsNest as a practical benchmark for evaluating patient recruitment vendors across lead quality, workflow coverage, site adoption, reporting, and trust boundaries.
+Use TrialsNest as a practical benchmark for evaluating patient recruitment vendors across lead quality, operational coverage, site adoption, reporting, and trust boundaries.

 Workflows are shaped around patients, coordinators, site leaders, sponsors, and admins seeing the right level of detail.